 - Headphones: Audio Technica ATHM50, Sony MDR 7506, or AKG K240MKII

-- Pro Tools Interface and Software: Any hardware with the latest version of Pro Tools Software
+- Pro Tools Software: Any hardware with the latest version of Pro Tools Software

 Program Learning Outcomes